dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-configure-example.jpg" width="50%" title="After configuring, you'll be provided with the connection details to connect to you downstream tools." />

 ### 4. Add more credentials <Lifecycle status="enterprise"/>
-dbt Cloud Enterprise plans can optionally add multiple credentials and map them to service tokens, offering more granular control and tailored access for different teams and projects.
-This can then be shared to relevant teams for BI connection setup.
+dbt Cloud Enterprise plans can optionally add multiple credentials and map them to service tokens, offering more granular control and tailored access for different teams, which can then be shared to relevant teams for BI connection setup.
 These credentials control the physical access to underlying data accessed by the Semantic Layer.

 We recommend configuring credentials and service tokens to reflect your teams and their roles.
-For example, create tokens or credentials that align with your team's needs, such as providing finance-related schemas to the Finance team.
+For example, create tokens or credentials that align with your team's needs, such as providing access to finance-related schemas to the Finance team.

 Note that:
 - Admins can link multiple service tokens to a single credential within a project, but each service token can only be linked to one credential per project.
-- When you send a request through the APIs, the service token of the linked credential will follow access policies of the data used to build your semantic objects.
+- When you send a request through the APIs, the service token of the linked credential will follow access policies of the underlying view and tables used to build your semantic layer requests.
 - [Environment variables](/docs/build/environment-variables), like `{{env_var('DBT_WAREHOUSE')}` aren't supported the dbt Semantic Layer yet.
 You must use the actual credentials instead.

 To add multiple credentials and map them to service tokens: